 Repeat Step 2 and take screenshots of the output of both commands.

-Repeat Step 3 - 5 showing the new cost metric on Router4 and the new network graph.
+Repeat Step 3 - 5 showing the new cost metric on Router4 and the new? network graph?.

 Change the metric cost from “100 “back to “1” on Router4 FastEthernet0/0, using the commands in Step 6.